COURSES IN FOOD SYSTEMS AND ENVIRONMENT

 The Global Food System This undergraduate course examines the contemporary global food system, its structure, historical evolution, and integration at multiple geographic scales.
 We explore how current issues such as land grabbing or food insecurity in the midst of plenty are connected to political structures and relative power on the global stage.
 With an emphasis on sustainability and justice, we survey some of the most important challenges affecting the global food system today, including climate change; feeding an increasingly urban population; migration; gender inequity; loss of biodiversity; and declining fish stocks.
 With an emphasis on action and activism, we examine how international movements such as food sovereignty and agroecology are being used to design more just and sustainable systems at a global scale.

-Green Roof Ecology (co-taught) This undergraduate course links urban ecology, urban agricultural development, and urban design through a civic engagement project at a rooftop farm.
-In this course, the first in a two-semester suite, we examine specific ecological and environmental aspects of urban agriculture and learn urban field ecology and participatory research design techniques in partnership with Brooklyn Grange, a worldwide pioneer in rooftop farming with large-scale green roofs in Brooklyn and Queens.
-We connect scientific knowledge with design skills as we study urban wildlife needs and urban rooftop ecology.
+Green Roof Ecology (co-taught, 2106-17) This undergraduate course linked urban ecology, agricultural development, and design through a civic engagement project.
+In this course, the first in a two-semester suite, we examined specific ecological and environmental aspects of urban agriculture and paired field ecology and participatory research design techniques in partnership with the rooftop farming group Brooklyn Grange.
 Click here for a video on the Green Roof Ecology course— produced by New School students!

 Designing Urban Agriculture: Gardening, Cities, and Democracy This undergraduate course investigates how urban gardens and farms can be connected to larger transformations of social and material structures in our cities.
 Course themes include ecological, social, political, infrastructural, cultural, and educational design elements of urban agriculture projects.
 These concepts are contextualized through New York City’s expansive and networked urban agriculture system, with discussions of corollary work in cities throughout the United States, Canada, and Europe.